EyasuTeshome/shifttracker/imposter-syndrome/what-makes-you-unique-define-your-personal-usp.md

 ## Learning objectives

-- Identify at least three factors about your past that make you unique as a future job searcher / employee.
+- Identify personal skills and attributes that make you unique as a future job searcher / employee.

 ### Estimated time: 2h